Introduction [1/10]

 This program outputs the expressions together with the results.

-At the first glance, it might appear that the given strings contain expressions, but that is only an illusion.
-Strings cannot contain expressions.
+At first glance, it might seem that the strings contain expressions, but that is just an illusion.
+Strings cannot contain expressions, they only contain text.

-Strings are printed out as they are stated.
-Expressions are evaluated before printing.
+Strings are printed out as they are written.
+Expressions are evaluated, and then their results are printed.

 Exercise:

-Click on the Check button to see the error description.
+Click the Check button to view the error description.

-Hint: while the error report might be hard to understand this time, the computer has actually made an excellent guess.
+Helpful Hint: While the error report may seem difficult to understand this time, the automatic verifier has actually provided an excellent clue.

 Solution (click):